Fairport Convention: 1970s: A time of change

 Disagreements arose about the direction of the band in the wake of this success.
 Ashley Hutchings wanted to explore more traditional material and left to form two groups that would rival Fairport for significance in English folk rock: Steeleye Span and the Albion Band.
 Sandy Denny also left to found her own group Fotheringay.
 Dave Pegg took over on bass guitar and has been the group's one constant ever since, in an unbroken membership of over four decades.
-The band made no serious attempt to replace Denny, and, although she would briefly return, the sound of the band would now be characterized by male vocals.
+The band made no serious attempt to replace Denny, and, although she would briefly return, the sound of the band would now be characterised by male vocals.

 Despite these changes the band produced another album, Full House (1970), which was remarkably successful as a project.
 Like its predecessor, it combined traditional songs, including a powerful rendition of "Sir Patrick Spens", with original compositions.
 The latter benefited from the writing partnership of Thompson and Swarbrick, most obviously on "Walk Awhile", which would become a concert favourite.
 Despite the loss of Denny the band still possessed four vocalists, including the emerging voices of Nicol and Swarbrick, whose tones would dominate the sound of this period.
 It was favourably reviewed in Britain and America, drawing comparisons with the Band from Rolling Stone magazine who declared that "Fairport Convention is better than ever".
 The album reached number 13 in the UK Chart and stayed in the chart for eleven weeks.
-The same year the band released a single 'Now Be Thankful' and made its American debut, touring with Traffic and Crosby, Stills, Nash & Young.
+The same year the band released a single, "Now Be Thankful", and made its American debut, touring with Traffic and Crosby, Stills, Nash & Young.

 In the recurring pattern, soon after the album's release Thompson left the band to pursue other projects and eventually his solo career.
-This left Simon Nicol as the only original member and Dave Swarbrick emerged as the leading force in the band.
-In 1970 the members and their families had moved into The Angel, a former pub in Hertfordshire and this inspired the next album Angel Delight (1971) the band's first to chart in the US, peaking at number 200 on the Billboard 200 and their only top ten album in the UK.
+This left Simon Nicol as the only original member, and Dave Swarbrick emerged as the leading force in the band.
+In 1970 the members and their families had moved into The Angel, a former pub in Hertfordshire, and this inspired the next album Angel Delight (1971) the band's first to chart in the US, peaking at number 200 on the Billboard 200 and their only top ten album in the UK.
 The next project was an ambitious folk-rock opera developed by Swarbrick, based on the life of John "Babbacombe" Lee, "the man they couldn't hang" and released with the title Babbacombe Lee (1971).
-The concept format, originally without clear tracks, excited considerable press interest and it received good air play in the United States where it reached number 195.
+The concept format, originally without clear tracks, excited considerable press interest, and it received good air play in the United States where it reached number 195.
 A version was produced by the BBC for TV in 1975 with narration by Melvyn Bragg.
-These two albums were also notable as the first time that Fairport had recorded consecutively with the same line-up, but inevitably stability did not last: Simon Nicol left early in late 1971 to join Ashley Hutchings' Albion Band and he was soon followed by Mattacks.
+These two albums were also notable as the first time that Fairport had recorded consecutively with the same line-up, but inevitably stability did not last; Simon Nicol left early in late 1971 to join Ashley Hutchings' Albion Country Band, and he was soon followed by Mattacks.